Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Modification and Consistency with Original

-Of course, this may change the \textit{scale} of the scaling factor \(\beta\), but will retain the same behavior as the unmodified network.
 Krotov and Hopfield suggest a value of \(\beta = \frac{1}{T^n}\).
 We suggest a modified value of \(\beta = \frac{1}{NT}\).
 Since interaction functions of interest have a degree of homogeneity equal to the interaction vertex \(n\), shifting the scaling factor inside is effectively equivalent to taking the exponent of \(\frac{1}{n}\), so we can remove the exponent from Krotov and Hopfield's suggestion.
 Furthermore, as in Section \ref{Section:UpdateRuleModification} we suggest normalizing the similarity score by the network dimension to be bounded between \(-1\) and \(1\).
 It may seem alarming that we suggest massively lowering the similarity score in this equation, as it may affect the argument passed to the \(\tanh\) function and hence the magnitude of the gradients used in learning, but we can always simply rescale \(\beta\) using the temperature to increase this value again if required.
 However, the default behavior of the network now results in rapidly shrinking intermediate values during training, rather than exploding values that are often unrecoverable.
 By tuning \(\beta\) we can shift the argument to \(\tanh\) just as we could in the unmodified network while still avoiding floating point overflow.